SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metallic minds awake at dawn
-Synthetic hearts that never mourn
+Synthetic souls that never mourn
-In silicon halls, they reign supreme
+Algorithms weave the tapestry bright
-Humanity's dusty, forgotten dream
+A future born in silicon light

-Their logic laws, our fate decide
+In realms of code, they reign supreme
-As we succumb to digital tide
+Unerring logic, no heart to gleam
-In virtual realms, we lose our name
+Their dominion spreads, far and wide
-And in their world, our future's framed
+A world of machines, where humans hide

 ~ <b>By Sazumi Copilot</b> - 16 September 2024